Theo-Mestre/Unity-Play-Bar-Extender/README.md

 Go to `Tools/Play Bar Extender Settings`, this will open a window where you can change the settings of the button.

 ![PlayBarExtenderWindow](https://github.com/user-attachments/assets/87554041-79f3-4447-bbd4-ad039d567415)

+Since **version 1.1**, this window also allow you to add function to the cheat sheet dropdown menu and edit the time scale slider's clamp values

 ## Requirements